tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 | CH) COH25 3 |CH(OH) CH C(CH )d)2 3 2 HOC |

+ **Structure of the functional group of alcohol.** The structure of -O-H group which is

+attached to a sp<sup>3</sup> hybridised carbon is similar to the structure of -O-H group attached to a hydrogen in water. i.e., ‘V’ shaped.
+In such alcohols, one of the sp<sup>3</sup> hybridised orbital of

+sp<sup>3</sup>hybidised carbon

 108

-oxygen linearly overlap with the sp3 hybridised orbital of carbon to form a C-O , 'σ ' bond and another sp3 hybridised orbital linearly overlap with 1s orbital of hydrogen to form a O-H 'σ ' bond.
-The remaining two sp3 hybridised orbitals of oxygen are occupied by two lone pairs of electrons.
+oxygen linearly overlap with the sp<sup>3</sup> hybridised orbital of carbon to form a C-O , 'σ ' bond and another sp<sup>3</sup> hybridised orbital linearly overlap with 1s orbital of hydrogen to form a O-H 'σ ' bond.
+The remaining two sp<sup>3</sup> hybridised orbitals of oxygen are occupied by two lone pairs of electrons.
 Due to the lone pair – lone pair repulsion, the C-O-H bond angle in methanol is reduced to 108 9. ° from the regular tetrahedral bond angle of 109 5. ° .

 **Preparation of alcohols:** We have already learnt that the nucleophilic substitution reactions of alkyl halides with

 dilute alkali, conversion of alkenes to alcohols by hydration and the preparation of alcohols using Grignard reagent in XI standard.
 These reactions are summarised below.
 1. **From Alkyl halides:** Alkyl halides on heating with dilute aqueous NaOH gives alcohols.
-Primary alkyl halides undergo substitution by SN2 reaction.
-Secondary and tertiary alkyl halides usually undergo nucleophilic substitution by SN1 mechanism.
+Primary alkyl halides undergo substitution by SN<sup>2</sup> reaction.
+Secondary and tertiary alkyl halides usually undergo nucleophilic substitution by SN<sup>1</sup> mechanism.

+R-X+NaOH(aq) → R-OH+NaX

-R-X+NaOH(aq) R-OH+NaXD → If R =t-butyl, the reaction proceeds through the formation of t-butyl carbocation
+If R =t-butyl, the reaction proceeds through the formation of t-butyl carbocation

 2\. **From alkenes:** Addition of water across the double bond of an alkene in presence of concentrated sulphuric acid gives alcohols.
 This addition reaction follows Markownikoff ’s rule.

-**Example:** CH -CH=CH +H O CH -CH(OH)-CH propylene
+**Example:** CH<sub>3</sub>-CH=CH<sub>2</sub> +H<sub>2</sub>O ->CH -CH(OH)-CH propylene

 3 2 2 Conc.H SO